 6. Since the saturation pressure of 404A is different from that of R22, the airtightness test pressure is greater than R22.

 7. R404A is a non-azeotropic mixture.
-The concentration of non-azeotropic mixture changes with temperature and pressure.
+The concentration of the non-azeotropic mixture changes with temperature and pressure.

 R404A system moisture control and impurity control It is a more important indicator, and the corresponding filtering devices in the system should be changed.